karlstolley/stolley.dev/index.md

 ---

 <header>
-  <h2>I’m a full-stack web developer, technical author and speaker, and developer educator.</h2>
+  <h2>I’m a web developer, technical author & speaker, and developer educator.</h2>
 </header>

-I advocate tirelessly for accessibility, open standards, and readable but performant code.
-I coach and mentor other developers by example: not only by how I program, but also by how I communicate and collaborate.
+As a front-end-oriented full-stack developer, I prioritize accessibility, open standards, and readable but performant code.

+I coach and mentor other developers by example in all of my professional work: not only by how I program, but also by how I communicate and collaborate.

 <article id="book">
   <h3>Latest Book</h3>